Hochschild Cohomology of the Fukaya Category via Floer Cohomology with Coefficients: The non-monotone case

+The converse is clear: if $\calE$ is $c$-filtered, then apply the defining condition to paths from~$p$ to~$p$. \end{proof}

 Technical foundations in pseudoholomorphic curve theory are also required, in order to define compatible virtual fundamental chains on the relevant moduli spaces.
-Recall that we encapsulate these in \cref{MonAss}, which asserts the existence of sufficient machinery to: \begin{enumerate} \item Define the Fukaya category $\Fuk(X)_\lambda$ over $\Lambda$ and prove the operations satisfy the $A_\infty$-relations. \item Construct $\CO_\lambda : \QH^*(X) \to \HH^*(\Fuk(X)_\lambda)$ as a unital $\Lambda$-algebra homomorphism. \item Prove a generation criterion for summands of $\Fuk(X)_\lambda$ based on injectivity of
+Recall that we encapsulate these in Assumption~\ref{MonAss}, which asserts the existence of sufficient machinery to \begin{enumerate}\itemsep=0pt \item Define the Fukaya category $\Fuk(X)_\lambda$ over $\Lambda$ and prove the operations satisfy the $A_\infty$-relations.
+We assume the category is strictly unital, but see Remark~\ref{rmkStrictUnit}. \item Construct $\CO_\lambda\colon \QH^*(X) \to \HH^*(\Fuk(X)_\lambda)$ as a unital $\Lambda$-algebra homomorphism.
+We assume that it can be made to land in strictly unital Hochschild cochains. \item Prove a generation criterion for summands of $\Fuk(X)_\lambda$ based on injectivity of